purohitsagar00113-Som/Som-Demo/README.md

 # Som-Demo
-This Is My first Git Repo
+This Is My first Git Repository
+Author-Som